BMI & Weight

 Why Do Doctors Use BMI?

 Doctors use BMI as a first screening step because it costs nothing and takes seconds.
-A person with a BMI above 30 has a statistically higher risk of type 2 diabetes, heart disease, and certain cancers.
-That doesn't mean every high-BMI person will develop these conditions — but it flags people who may benefit from further testing.
+A person with a BMI above 30 has a statistically higher risk of type 2 diabetes, heart disease, sleep apnea, and certain cancers.
+That doesn't mean every high-BMI person will develop these conditions — but it flags people who may benefit from further testing, lifestyle counseling, or medical intervention.

 The Bottom Line